 2020 – today

-The logo is an iron frame consisting of a circle and a large letter in the center, hanging on two iron handrails extending from the base.
+The logo is an iron frame with a circle and a large letter in the center, hanging on two iron handrails extending from the base.
 The name is inscribed in thin white type in a metal frame at the top and five stars at the bottom.
 In the center of the emblem, the background is white below the letter B and red above.

 The white and red background comes from the flag of England – the cross of St. George and conveys the patriotic spirit of the manufacturers, as their cars represented the England teams in the races.